Women’s Empowerment in India

 Weekends in Kerala:

-If you’re volunteering in Kerala, you’ll love exploring the famous backwaters on your weekend.
-You can stay in a traditional houseboat and immerse yourself in local life on the backwaters.
-Besides this you will also find the Munnar Tea Plantations, Varkala Beach and Marari Beach great to travel to with the children.
-Our local team can help book your excursions to these places.
+If you’re volunteering in Kerala, we highly recommend you to explore Kerala on the weekend.
+You’ll love the famous backwaters experience where you can stay on a traditional houseboat and meander through waterways lined by coconut trees.
+Besides this you will also find the Munnar Tea Plantations, Varkala Beach and Marari Beach great to travel to.
+Our local team can help book your excursions in country or you can always get in touch with prior to arrival to book these experiences

 Volunteers Love Us!